 Based on deadline dates listed below, please submit an application for graduation.
 Students should apply after completion of approximately 31 credits.
+Students can apply via Badger Web or by submitting a completed graduation application form to the Graduation Office.
 Application forms are available from the Registration Office, the Student Success Center, or on the Snow College website under the Registrar's page.
 Please note, there is a \$25 application fee and an additional \$25 fee for applications received after the posted deadline.

-• Fall Semester: last day of preceding spring semester

-Spring: last Monday in OctoberSummer: last Monday in April

-The Registrar posts the exact deadline online.
+- Fall Semester: last day of preceding spring semester - Spring: last Monday in October - Summer: last Monday in April - The Registrar posts the exact deadline online.